-Navigation of the health system for Aboriginal Victorians requires not only a transparent, culturally safe and accessible health system but self-empowerment through health literacy.
-19 Research cited in the Victorian Metropolitan Health Plan (2011) noted that only 41% of the Australian population has an appropriate level of health literacy.20 Yet there is an increasing focus, particularly in Commonwealth funded initiatives, on "Consumer Directed Care", which assumes a level of health literacy that many people in the population, particularly those from disadvantaged population groups, simply do not possess.
+Navigation of the health system for Aboriginal Victorians requires not only a transparent, culturally safe and accessible system, but self-empowerment through health literacy.
+The Victorian Metropolitan Health Plan (2011) noted that only 41% of the Australian population has an appropriate level of health literacy.
+Yet there is an increasing focus, particularly in Commonwealth funded initiatives, on "Consumer Directed Care", which assumes a level of health literacy that many people in the population simply do not possess.

 Development of Aboriginal communities' health literacy skills is essential for informed choice, and consistent with a human rights approach to health.
-In addition, health literacy is a vital skill in individuals' selfmanagement of complex chronic health conditions and co-morbidities, which are prevalent amongst Aboriginal and Torres Strait Islander communities.
+In addition, health literacy is a vital skill in individuals' self-management of complex chronic health conditions and co-morbidities, which are prevalent amongst Aboriginal and Torres Strait Islander communities.